-Behavioral Research: Our laboratory has two large rooms equipped with several PC computers for testing human participants in experiments.
-Our laboratory also has a meeting room with a large conference table, an office, and an anteroom for storage.
+Behavioral Research: Our laboratory has two large rooms equipped with computers for testing human participants in experiments.
+Our laboratory also has a meeting room with a large conference table and workspace.

 Data Analysis.
-We have several Mac PC computers equipped with a wide range of software for data analysis and presentation, including MATLAB, SPSS, Sigmaplot, Microsoft Office, and other programs.
+We have several desktop computers equipped with a wide range of software for data analysis and presentation, including MATLAB, SPSS, Sigmaplot, Microsoft Office, and other programs.

 Computational Modeling.
-In addition to laboratory Mac and PC computers for model development, we make use of the high performance computing facilities at Vanderbilt’s Advanced Computing Center for Research and Education (ACCRE).
-ACCRE currently maintains a beowulf cluster with well over 2000 processing cores and a multi-terabyte storage system.
-Our laboratory also participates in a large-scale data sharing grid supported by the TDLC and ACCRE.
+We make use of the high performance computing facilities at Vanderbilt’s Advanced Computing Center for Research and Education (ACCRE).
+ACCRE currently maintains a beowulf cluster with well over 7000 processing cores, a large gpu cluster, and a near-petabyte storage system.

 Eye Tracking.
 Our laboratory shares an SR Research EyeLink II eye tracking system.

 We are just begining to archive data and supplemental information from our publications.
 More will come later (I’d say soon, but I’d be lying).

 Click here for supplemental information for Folstein, Gauthier, and Palmeri, How Category Learning Affects Object Discrimination: Not all Morphspaces Stretch Alike.

 Click here for supplemental information for Folstein, Gauthier, and Palmeri, Mere Exposure Facilitates Learning of Novel Objects.